 Pre-developed war plans may prove inappropriate in the moment.
-Moreover, one is dealing with an intelligent adversary that is capable of adapting or changing course as circumstances and its threat perceptions change.
-Finally, given that escalation to nuclear war between two (or more) nuclear-armed states is an unrealized phenomenon, the use of predictive analysis using actuarial or probabilistic methods is inhibited.
+Moreover, one is dealing with an intelligent adversary that is capable of adapting or changing course as level of risk.
+Among key elements of circumstances and its threat the art of command are deciding how perceptions change.
+Finally, much risk to accept and minimizing given that escalation to nuclear war between two (or more) nuclear-armed states is an unrealized phenomenon, the use of predictive analysis using actuarial or probabilistic methods is inhibited.

 There have been some efforts to apply formal risk methods to escalation involving nuclear weapons use, although the application appears from this study research to be limited and also heavily indebted to a systems-analysis outlook.
 In addition, the existing research focuses largely on the probability of large-scale nuclear exchange that arises following accidental or inadvertent escalation that triggers the early warning systems of the US or Russia.
-This focus is narrow, given the numerous characterizations of escalation we reviewed in the preceding paragraphs, leaving the field open and application methods thus far unrefined.31
+This focus is narrow, given the numerous characterizations of escalation we reviewed in the preceding paragraphs, leaving the field open and application methods thus far unrefined.
+31